Collect art, science, and all the beautiful things. These are the ingredients that are used to understand Photography color theory.

 2. Color Schemes

-To use color theory in photography effectively, you must learn how to create balanced combinations of colors.
+To use photography color theory effectively, you must learn how to create balanced combinations of colors.
 These combinations are generally known as color schemes.

 There are three most common types of color schemes: